awinogradov/bem-on-rails/README.md

 ## Tomorrow

 0. Incapsulate helpers methods and isolate them from project helpers.
-1. Flags bem and js.
-2. Mix blocks and elements.
+1. Flag bem.
+2. i-bem.js for html.
+3. deps.js
-3. Mods with restructure.
+4. Mods with restructure.
 Now you can't use mods with templates(haml, slim and etc.), but they generates.
-4. Bem exutable.
+5. Bem exutable.
 Work with Thor is not convenient.

 ## Contributing